 If there’s any cocktail to master, it’s the Martini With a Twist.
 So we’re showing you how to properly make the classic iconic cocktail…

-But don’t be fooled by its simplicity because one greatest things about a martini is that it is highly customizable.
+But don’t be fooled by its simplicity because one of the greatest things about a martini is that it is highly customizable.

 From choosing to make it with vodka or gin, to the choice of vermouth, and the optional bitters and garnishes that can be added to amp up the aromas and flavors, you can get different variations on the same cocktail.

-Knowing your ingredients and the right technique will get the you the perfect martini every time!
+Knowing your ingredients and the right technique will get you the perfect martini every time!

 Its name, Martini With a Twist is literally what the cocktail is.
 It’s a martini garnished with a lemon (or citrus) peel twist.